-Fortunately, seeds often come with planting schedules stamped on their packet (see the picture above for an example).
-But if yours don't, there are also planting calendars you can reference, such as this one based on your location.
+Fortunately, seeds often come with planting schedules stamped on their packet.
+But if yours don't, there are also planting calendars you can reference.

-2. Gather all the supplies you'll need.
+2 Gather all the supplies you'll need.

 Cultivating healthy seedlings requires only a few things.
-First and foremost, you'll need the seeds, of course.
+First and foremost, you'll need the seeds.

 You can order high-quality seeds online or from seed catalogs.
-But local garden shops and seed swaps are also great sources.
+Local garden shops and seed swaps are also great sources.
 (A key benefit of buying online is that you can often see product reviews from other gardeners, which may give you an idea of what to expect.)